 Can rhinoplasty surgery address a thin septum?

-It is first important to understand what is the nasal septum.
+It is first important to understand what the nasal septum is.
 The nasal septum is the central partition-like structure that separates both of your nostrils from one another and divides them into 2 halves.
-The septum has both bony and cartilaginous components and function as a structural supporting component of the nose.
+The septum has both bony and cartilaginous components and functions as a structural supporting component of the nose.
 Septorhinoplasty surgery is commonly used to treat a deviated septum when the septum is positioned more to one side than another and which is commonly linked to breathing difficulties.

 What are the options available for a patient who has a slightly deviated septum which is also quite narrow?
 It is certainly possible and often required depending on the modifications required to the nose to make the nasal septum thicker but it is important not to overdo increasing the thickness of the septum.
 By augmenting the thickness of the septum too much, there is a risk of narrowing the nostril aperture to such an extent that normal airflow is disturbed which could lead to impaired breathing through the nose.

 The key principle behind all rhinoplasty surgery planning is to ensure that both the appearance of the nose is improved along with a functional improvement leading to easier breathing.